Acuant/AndroidSDKV11/README.md

 ### AcuantEChipReader ###

-1. **AcuantEChipreader** needs to be initialized in the same way as **AcuantImagePreparation**.
-If you are using this module, go back to the initialization step, and add EchipInitializer() to the list of initializers to use.
+- **Initialization**

+	Must include EchipInitializer() in initialization (See **Initializing the SDK**).

-2. Check that the permission is provided in the manifest file:
+1. Check that the permission is provided in the manifest file:

 		<uses-permission android:name="android.permission.NFC" />

-3. Make sure that the NFC sensor on the device is turned on.
+2. Make sure that the NFC sensor on the device is turned on.

-4. Initialize the Android NFC Adapter:
+3. Initialize the Android NFC Adapter:
 		NfcAdapter nfcAdapter = NfcAdapter.getDefaultAdapter(this)

-5. Use the SDK API to listen to NFC tags available in an e-Passport:
+4. Use the SDK API to listen to NFC tags available in an e-Passport:

 		AcuantEchipReader.listenNfc(this, nfcAdapter)